I am Jin Yao, Kwan – also known as “Kwan” or “guanyinmiao” – born and raised in Singapore.

 I am an aspiring social service researcher, with an interest in the non-profit and philanthropy sector in Singapore (and in Asia).
 I am a PhD candidate at the University of California, Los Angeles Luskin School of Public Affairs – under the National University of Singapore (NUS)-Overseas Graduate Scholarship – and graduated with a Master in Public Policy from the Lee Kuan Yew School of Public Policy, NUS.
 Previously, I also worked at the Asia Philanthropy Circle.

 I am also a volunteer and a community leader in Singapore, and I help non-profit organisations and charities – working with at-risk youths and on eldercare, in particular – on research projects and with data analysis.
 I volunteered for extended stints with the Association of Women for Action and Research (2011 to 2015) and Children-At-Risk Empowerment Association Singapore (2007 to 2013), and in addition to other ad hoc projects I am now with social empowerment initiative “I Am Talented” and the United Nations Association of Singapore.

-Since 2009, Jin Yao has written on his own socio-political blog and penned letters to the editor – focusing primarily on concerns related to education, National Service, and community service – and is now writing for online news site “The Middle Ground”.
-Previously, he wrote for the now-defunct “Breakfast Network” in 2013, and “SALT”, a publication by the National Volunteer and Philanthropy Centre in 2014.
+And I blog, on socio-political issues in Singapore, especially in relation to the education system, National Service (or military conscription), and community service.
+I have been blogging on my own website since 2009, and am also writing for online news site “The Middle Ground”.
+I wrote for the now-defunct “Breakfast Network” in 2013 and for “SALT”, an online publication by the National Volunteer and Philanthropy Centre, in 2014.

 “Remembering Lee Kuan Yew: A Nation’s ‘Where Were You When …’ Moment” March 23, 2016